taiwangoldcard/website/content/application-faq/application.md

 ## Who can I talk to about this?
-The master list of contacts is [found here](https://foreigntalentact.ndc.gov.tw/en/cp.aspx?n=D927ED39BDAE7478&s=DA2F7BC919B77E24).
+If you need help, the master list of contacts is [found here](https://foreigntalentact.ndc.gov.tw/en/cp.aspx?n=D927ED39BDAE7478&s=DA2F7BC919B77E24).

-- If something is wrong with the online application portal, eg errors, ambiguous fields: Contact NIA, under the _Ministry of Interior for Employment Gold Card Permits for Foreign Special Professionals_ on the master list
+- If something is wrong with the online application portal, eg errors, ambiguous fields: Contact NIA, under the _Ministry of Interior for Employment Gold Card Permits for Foreign Special Professionals_ on the master list or use the number on the bottom of the application portal
 - If you don't know what documents to apply with, or which regulation to choose, contact the appropriate ministry under _Qualification of Foreign Special Professionals_ on the master list